hampusgrimskar/taco/README.md

     apt install screen

-## Build project from source
+---

-#### To build project binary run the following command from the project root directory:
+### To build project binary run the following command from the project root directory:

     cmake . && make